-According to Dream Moods, a website that's basically an encyclopedia for common dreams, teeth falling out is amongst the most commonly shared sleep stress sequence.
+Dream Moods, a website that's basically an encyclopedia for common dreams, teeth falling out is amongst the most commonly shared sleep stress sequence.
 But of course, no one dream has a single definition.
-Because teeth are presented on our face, it can be theorized that dreaming about them falling out has a lot to do with our anxieties of our we're perceived and a fear of rejection.
+Because teeth are presented on our face, it can be theorized that dreaming about them falling out has a lot to do with anxieties of how we're perceived as well as a fear of rejection.

 Appearing Naked In Public

 have to fall down it, shoot awake and catch your breath all at once.
 Welcome to your next eight hours of sleep!
-According to Dream Dictionary, "Researchers say the average human will dream about falling to his death more than five times in their life."
+According to the site Dream Dictionary, the average person will dream about falling to their demise "more than five times in their life," according to research.
 So, we've all been there.
 Which means that we've all felt like we've lost control over a certain situation.

 Those quick falling dreams in which you jerk yourself awake?
 Those have a name.
 It's called a "hypnagogic jerk" and it's a muscle spasm.
 It happens to most people, stressed or not, but, if you're "suffering from stress, depression, anxiety," you could experience these spasms during REM sleep.